bbmri-nl/BBMRIomics/README.md

 # BBMRIomics

-**BBMRIomics** is an R package that facilitates BBMRI-omics downstream analysis using R on surfSARA HCP virtual machines.
+BBMRIomics is an R package that facilitates BBMRI-omics downstream analysis using R on surfSARA HCP virtual machines.

-For an introduction and examples, visit the [BBMRIomics](http://bios-vm.bbmrirp3-lumc.surf-hosted.nl/BBMRIomics/).
+For an introduction and examples, visit [BBMRIomics](http://bios-vm.bbmrirp3-lumc.surf-hosted.nl/BBMRIomics/).

 ## Features